This blog has been updated with added content for the year 2026.

-Living in Aukcland often means making the most of compact spaces, and the kitchen is no exception.
+Living in Auckland often means making the most of compact spaces, and the kitchen is no exception.
 Small kitchen design can be just as stylish and functional as its larger counterparts.
 In fact, with a bit of creativity and planning, you can create a kitchen that feels both spacious and inviting.

 At Little Giant Interiors, we specialise in creating dream kitchens, regardless of size.
-In this guide, we’ll share our top tips for designing a small kitchen in New Zealand, focusing on maximizing space, incorporating clever storage solutions, and using light and color to create an illusion of spaciousness.
+In this guide, we’ll share our top tips for designing a small kitchen in New Zealand, focusing on maximizing space, incorporating clever storage solutions, and using light and colour to create an illusion of spaciousness.

 Try our cost calculator and receive your results in 1 minute